JamesEarle/grandma/tribute.md

 I loved it last year when you gave me an awesome Christmas present.
 Good luck on your big medical checkup next week.

 P.S.
-I know I'm your favorite
+I know Jeremy is your favorite actually